-When you’re overworked and out of time, you probably wish you had a magical little helper to relieve you of some of your workload.
+When you’re overworked and out of time, you probably wish you had a magical little helper to relieve you of some of your workloads.
 Well, we can’t promise you magic, but we can teach you about Marketing Automation!

-For this you need a good Marketing Automation tool.
+For this, you need a good Marketing Automation tool.
 Today HubSpot is the most complete and flexible tool, adapting to projects of any size and industry.

-With a good platform we can automate almost anything.
+With a good platform, we can automate almost anything.
 Below, find several great examples of automation through HubSpot workflows:

 Analysis is something that needs to be done constantly and continuously throughout a project.
 It is one of the most important aspects of Inbound Marketing because it measures our efforts, tells us where we’ve found successes, and where we might need to make adjustments.

-A good analysis start by determining goals and KPIs at the very beginning of the project.
+A good analysis starts by determining goals and KPIs at the very beginning of the project.
 These will provide us with clear markers along the way, so we can know whether or not we’re following the right path.

 Some of the elements that you should measure include: